 The Tanzania Cultural Tourism Programme

 Looking for a place to explore before your climb to Mount Kilimanjaro?
 The friendly Chagga People welcome visitors to their beautiful village lying between the slopes of Mt.
-Kilimanjaoro and Lake Challa for cultural experiences.
+Kilimanjaro and Lake Challa for cultural experiences.
 Mkuu Cultural Tourism Programme offers coffee experience, village cultural tours, visits to Lake Challa, preparation and tasting of local chagga foods, Chagga traditional dance and homestay experience.
-Located 61 km from Moshi town to Mkuu Rombo District.
+Located 61 km from Moshi town to

 Hanag Cultural Tourism